Goons 2 & 3: Ooh! Mystery.

 Any tropes related to this film's characters must be moved to the character page.

 - Actionized Sequel: There are higher stakes than the first film which leads to more chase and fight sequences.
-While the first film's climax was a full scale battle between the two gardens, the protagonists themselves have a far more active role in the fighting this time.
+Though while the first film's climax was a full scale battle between the two gardens, this film's finale takes place on the Tower Bridge, and the protagonists have a far more active role in the fighting this time.

 - Angst?
 What Angst?: In-Universe and Played for Drama.
 Watson is supposedly killed, and Juliet berates Sherlock for seemingly not caring.
 Truthfully, he is just as shocked and upset as she is, though he's trying to focus on his mission rather than his grief.Sherlock: Emotion is the enemy of logic.